jlw1g14/FortunaSweeper/readme.txt

 ATTRIBUTION
 Author: Jordan West (jlw1g14)
-Licence: This work is licensed under the Creative Commons Attribution-ShareAlike 3.0.
+Licence: This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 license.
 View this license at https://creativecommons.org/licenses/by-sa/3.0/

 This code works off of libraries developed by other authors.